Vladyslav-K/figma-to-ai-json/README.md

 # Figma to AI JSON

 Figma plugin that exports designs to a self-documenting AI-optimized JSON format.
-The export includes comprehensive metadata (`_meta`) that guides LLMs (Claude, ChatGPT, Gemini) to generate pixel-perfect React/Tailwind code without external documentation.
+The export includes comprehensive metadata (`_meta`) that guides LLMs (Claude, ChatGPT, Gemini) to generate pixel-perfect UI code in any framework/styling system without external documentation.

 ## Key Features